 The Borough Solicitor (the 'Monitoring Officer') has a duty to monitor and review the operation of the Constitution to ensure its aims and principles are given full effect.
 The Council reviews the Constitution regularly to incorporate any necessary changes.
 A full review of the Constitution was undertaken during the latter part of 2007/08 to ensure it was accurate and reflected current best practice and legal requirements.
-A further review is currently underway through the Cross Party Constitutional Review Working Party (CRWP).
+A further review is currently underway through the Cross Party Constitutional Review Working Party (CRWP) and partial changes were approved by Full Council in May 2010 with a further review of the full constitution to be considered by Full Council in July 2010.

 The Council's three Overview and Scrutiny (O&S) Committees are described above.
-They can establish 'task and finish' groups, which look at particular issues in depth, taking evidence from internal and external sources, before making recommendations to the Executive (Cabinet).
+They can establish Standing Panels groups, which look at particular issues in depth, taking evidence from internal and external sources, before making recommendations to the Executive (Cabinet).
 The O&S Committees can "call-in" a decision that has been made by the Executive but not yet implemented, to enable it to consider whether the decision is appropriate.
 Call in can be referred to O&S by at least two Councillors.